Sevoii/wwyd-bot/README.md

 Wwyd Config (Requires Manage-Channels Permission to use)

-* `/wwyd_config toggle`: Toggles wwyd daily for the channel (Users will require Manage-Channels Permission)
+* `/wwyd_config toggle`: Toggles wwyd daily for the channel
-* `/wwyd_config force`: Forces the bot to send a daily WWYD in the channel (Users will require Manage-Channels Permission)
+* `/wwyd_config force`: Forces the bot to send a daily WWYD in the channel
+* `/wwyd_config new_season`: Creates a new season for the server.
+The next wwyd sent will

 Random Commands: